Cube-OS/cubeOS/docs/ecosystem/services/app-service.rst

-Kubos Applications Service
+CubeOS Applications Service
 ==========================

-The Kubos applications service is responsible for monitoring and managing all mission applications for a system.
+The CubeOS applications service is responsible for monitoring and managing all mission applications for a system.

 The service is capable of tracking multiple versions of each application, allowing users to easily upgrade and rollback their mission applications when necessary.